Family Holiday in Zanzibar

-The spectacle of hundreds of tiny turtles tottering towards the sea is a wonderful opportunity for conservation education and an experience the whole family won’t soon forget.
-Visit Mafia between June and September and you can take a day trip to see the hatchlings on nearby Juani Island.
+- The spectacle of hundreds of tiny turtles tottering towards the sea is a wonderful opportunity for conservation education and an experience the whole family will never forget.
+Visit Mafia between June and September, and you can take a day trip to see the hatchlings on nearby Juani Island.
 The entire excursion is a highlight, including the short boat ride and the enthusiastic local guides.
-If you can’t make it to Mafia, then there’s also the Mnarani Natural Aquarium in Nungwi, a community-run project that does a huge amount for local turtle conservation, and where you can see rescued turtles up close.
+If you can’t make it to Mafia, then there’s also the Mnarani Natural Aquarium in Nungwi, a community-run project that does a huge amount for local turtle conservation and where you can see rescued turtles up close.

-Back on land, the Zanzibar Butterfly Centre is a 45-minute drive from Zanzibar Town, on the southern outskirts of Jozani Forest.
-With over 30 species, and thousands of individual butterflies, the centre is a must for children of all ages.
-Finally, don’t leave the islands’ without doing a spice tour.
-They’re a great way to see the plantations outside of Zanzibar Town, interact with local farmers and discover where spices come from.
-Fresh coconut and seasonal fruit can also be sampled and all-in-all it’s a great day out, though more suited to slightly older kids.
+- Back on land, the Zanzibar Butterfly Centre is a 45-minute drive from Zanzibar Town, on the southern outskirts of Jozani Forest.
+With over 30 species and thousands of individual butterflies, the center is a must for children of all ages.
+Finally, don’t leave the islands without doing a spice tour.
+They’re a great way to see the plantations outside of Zanzibar Town, interact with local farmers, and discover where spices come from.
+Fresh coconut and seasonal fruit can also be sampled, and it’s a great day out, though more suited to slightly older kids.

-There is one important concern with any trip to Zanzibar and that’s the relatively low, but ever-present risk of malaria.
+- There is one important concern with any trip to Zanzibar: the relatively low but ever-present risk of malaria.
 Preventative prophylaxis drugs are available, including safe options for children.
-Consult your doctor before you travel and be aware that the cooler, drier period between May and September tends to have fewer mosquitos, but there is some risk in all seasons, across all of the islands.
+Consult your doctor before you travel, and be aware that the cooler, drier period between May and September tends to have fewer mosquitoes, but there is some risk in all seasons across all of the islands.